Blair Ashby

 A Story About Shielding Ourselves From Physical Pain and Mental Suffering

 The path to the third overlook was up a steep mountain and covered with snow and ice.
-At first, the cold felt good, and he had some relief from the pain.
+At first, the cold felt good, and he enjoyed some relief from the pain.
 However, his feet began to freeze, and the pain increased exponentially.
-By the top of the third overlook, his feet hurt so much that the man just wanted to be home and nurse his battered feet.
+By the top of the third overlook, his feet hurt so much that the man just wanted to go home and nurse his battered feet.

 After limping home, he complained to his wife about the ordeal.
 He said that he would cover all three paths with leather next time and protect his feet the whole way.
 His wife could see his painful feet and how much discomfort he was enduring, so she did what she could to ease his pain.
 Then she asked him a question.
-“Instead of trying to cover the paths with expensive leather, why don’t you buy two thick leather squares and cover only your feet?
+“Instead of trying to cover the paths with expensive leather, why don’t you get two thick leather squares and cover only your feet?
 Then, no matter where you go, your feet are protected.”

 Cover Your Mind With the Leather of Self-Compassion

-When things we don’t like happen, the initial affliction we feel is terrible enough.
+the initial affliction we feel is terrible enough.

-We don’t have to increase the torture with further unnecessary suffering.
+We don’t have to increase the torture

 Unnecessary Suffering?

 The majority of negative feelings we experience are unnecessary.
-In other words, they are optional, we don’t have to undergo them, and generally, they do not help us deal with the situation in a positive way.
+In other words, they are optional; we don’t have to endure them, and generally, they do not help us deal with the situation positively.
 Instead, they increase our suffering because we usually can’t change the situation, no matter how valiantly we try.
 We then feel worse from trying and failing.
-Do you want to suffer over something you can’t control?
-The experience is bad enough already; why make it worse by feeding the negative-energy-monster from our mind’s automatic reactions?

 Here is where self-compassion makes your life better.

-You know that you can control your behavior with effort, even though behavior modification can be challenging for us in ordinary life.
+You know you can control your behavior with effort, even though behavior modification can be challenging for us in ordinary life.
 What about the ability to transform how you think?
 To many, this paradigm seems near impossible.

 Here is some good news.
 With practice, you can learn to see situations and thoughts that cause you suffering, and then you can learn how to change your mind’s thought processes about them.
 With consistency, you can also create new automatic thought patterns, so your automatic reactions make your life easier.
 You can train your mind to think and react in ways that improve your life automatically.

-Self-Compassion is treating yourself the way you genuinely want to be treated
+Self-compassion is treating yourself the way you genuinely want to be treated.

 Gaining this skill will require intention, knowledge, and practice.